Expertise: Journalism, women's issues

-Judith Warner is a Senior Fellow at American Progress.
-She is also a contributing writer for the New York Times Magazine and a columnist for Time.com.
-She is currently a recipient of a Rosalynn Carter Fellowship for Mental Health Journalism.
+Judith Warner is a senior fellow at American Progress.
+She is also a contributing writer for The New York Times Magazine and a columnist for Time.com.
+She was a 2012–2013 recipient of a Rosalynn Carter Fellowship for Mental Health Journalism.

 She is best known for her New York Times bestseller, Perfect Madness: Motherhood in the Age of Anxiety, and her former New York Times column “Domestic Disturbances.”

 Her latest book, We’ve Got Issues: Children and Parents in the Age of Medication, received a 2010 Outstanding Media Award for Science and Health Reporting from the National Alliance on Mental Illness, a 2011 Changing Lives Award from the Parent/Professional Advocacy League, and a 2012 Friends of Children’s Mental Health Media Award from the American Academy of Child and Adolescent Psychiatry.